-- Demonstrates community support in accordance with the neighbourhood development plan and the requirement for local involvement in decision making, and; - Ensures the proposal reflects the size, role and function of each village and is contiguous to the village centre(s) so as to not result in free standing, individual or groups of dwellings which are obviously detached from, or peripheral to, the village centres.
-For the avoidance of doubt, where land on the opposite side of the road from a building designated as the centre of a village is a green space (no houses having been built in that location) no housing development will be allowed in that area.
-By way of example, this means no development will be allowed in the orchard opposite the Red Lion Hotel in the Bredwardine village centre, east of the B4352, or the green spaces between the orchard and the west bank of the river Wye, and; - That there should be a maximum of five dwellings per development site in the larger villages of Bredwardine, Moccas and Preston-on-Wye and a maximum of two dwellings per site in the smaller villages of Blakemere and Tyberton, to maintain the scale and feel of the village centres, and; - That development provides a mix of predominately two, and three bedroom properties but not wholly to the exclusion of one bedroom homes, where a local need has been identified, or larger homes where a market has been identified, in accordance with policy WH02 below, and; - That new housing is of a single plot depth and fronts directly onto the existing villages' road networks and reflects the character of the village and surrounding environment; - Where the number of dwellings per site is three or more, up to the maximum of five, a slip road running parallel to the passing road and separated by a grass verge and/or hedge will be permitted to provide a single point of access and maintain the single plot depth above, and; - Relates directly to the existing built form i.e. has the infill character of existing built up frontage, adjacent to or opposite the proposed development, and; - That safe vehicular access and adequate off road parking can be achieved, and; - That there is no adverse impact on the environment or privacy or amenity of neighbours, and; - That design and materials are in accordance with policy WHD01 below, and; - That gives priority to the development of suitable brownfield sites, and;
+- Demonstrates community support in accordance with the neighbourhood development plan and the requirement for local involvement in decision making; - Ensures the development proposal reflects the size, role and function of each village and is contiguous to the village centre(s); i.e. using a spatial area of land, or field adjacent to a village centre, so as to not result in free standing, individual or groups of dwellings, which are obviously separate from village centres; - Notwithstanding the requirement for development to take place contiguous to village centres, development is specifically excluded in the Bredwardine orchards on either side of Church Lane.
+This being the orchard 'opposite the Red Lion' village centre, and the orchard bordered by Church Lane, the River Wye and the road running from the Red Lion to Bredwardine Bridge.
+In addition, the iconic views of Bredwardine Bridge and the River Wye from the footpath running through the orchard from the church to the bridge are protected from any form of development.
+It is also a designated local green space, and is set out in Appendix 5 Wyeside NDP Policies Maps, Bredwardine Policies Map on page 56;

-- By contributing to the delivery of an appropriate mix of dwelling types and sizes, including affordable housing, to meet the housing needs of all sectors within Wyeside. - Complies with Wyeside policy WE01 Environmental Restrictions on Development, below.
+- That there is a preferred maximum of five dwellings per development site in Moccas, two dwellings per site in the smaller villages of Blakemere and Tyberton, and ten or more dwellings in the larger villages of Bredwardine and Preston-on-Wye (for the purposes of addressing the need for affordable housing, and receiving contributions from developers for infrastructure) whilst maintaining the scale and feel of the village centres; - That new housing reflects the character of the village and surrounding environment and development sites of three houses or more should adopt the RIBA 2016 "best practice" design approach.
+This requires small organic clusters of houses to be built off new access lanes at 90 degrees to the carriageway, with linked pathways to the rest of the village, to enable residents to maintain and develop communities within an environment that is physically connected; - That development provides a mix of predominately two, and three bedroom properties but not wholly to the exclusion of one bedroom homes, where a local need has been identified, or larger homes where a market has been identified, in accordance with policy WH02 below; - Relates directly to the existing built form i.e. has the infill character of existing built up frontage, adjacent to or opposite the proposed development; - That safe vehicular access and adequate off road parking can be achieved; - That provisions are included that encourage active travel as a preferred mode of transport; - That there is no adverse impact on the environment or privacy or amenity of neighbours, nor should there be adverse impact on future residential occupants from existing development, in so far as is reasonably possible in light of the other requirements of this policy; - That design and materials are in accordance with policy WHD01 below; - That gives priority to the development of suitable brownfield sites; - By contributing to the delivery of an appropriate mix of dwelling types and sizes, including affordable housing, to meet the housing needs of all sectors within Wyeside; - Complies with Wyeside policy WE01 Environmental Restrictions on Development, below;